Skip to main content

 If you would like to speak to someone from Fideliti, you can call the Fideliti helpline on: 0800 288 8727.

-What are childcare vouchers?
+What childcare vouchers are

-The childcare voucher scheme allows employees to exchange up to £243 per month, directly from their gross salary, before tax and national insurance are deducted to pay for childcare costs.
+The childcare voucher scheme allows employees to exchange up to £243 per month, directly from their gross salary (before tax and national insurance are deducted) to pay for childcare costs.
 This means that employees can save money on the cost of childcare through tax and National Insurance savings.

 The University of Bath childcare scheme is run in partnership with Fideliti.
 Please visit the Fideliti website for more information, including information on potential savings that can be made.